 MacMame

 MacMame is the Macintosh version of Mame (Multiple Arcade Machine Emulator).
 MacMame allows your Macintosh to emulate (extremely close to perfectly) the arcade games of the past (like Joust or Demolition Derby).
 These emulators are really very good.
 With the addition of the ROM code from almost any arcade game, you can turn your Macintosh into that game.
 Anything over about 100 MHz PowerPC is fast enough tofeel realistic.
+Over the years, many different arcade games have come and gone.
+Many people have several favorites.
+Hopefully, the vendors will understand the value of the potential market and start selling the ROMs for use with Mame/MacMame.
+Mame could allow these vendors to make a fortune from older arcade games.

 Return to Top of Page